-Interest expense, including amortization of the debt discount and accretion of the final fees related to the Credit Agreement for the three months ended June 30, 2024 and 2023 was \$2.0 million and \$1.9 million, respectively, and for the six months ended June 30, 2024 and 2023 was \$3.9 million and \$3.1 million, respectively.
-Accrued interest of \$1.8 million was included within other accrued liabilities in the condensed balance sheet as of June 30, 2024.
+Interest expense, including amortization of the debt discount and accretion of the final fees related to the Credit Agreement for the three months ended March 31, 2025 and 2024 was \$1.9 million and \$1.9 million, respectively.
+Accrued interest of \$2.2 million was included within other accrued liabilities in the condensed balance sheet as of March 31, 2025.

-The following table presents the future minimum principal payments of the outstanding loan as of June 30, 2024 (in thousands):
+The following table presents the future minimum principal payments of the outstanding loan as of March 31, 2025 (in thousands):

-Remainder of 2024 \$
+Remainder of 2025 \$ 7,500

-2025 7,500

 2026 30,000

 2027 22,500

 Principal amount (Tranches 1, 2, 3 and 4) \$ 60,000

 The amended Credit Agreement contains certain covenants which, among others, require us to deliver financial reports at designated times of the year and maintain minimum unrestricted cash and trailing net revenues.
-As of June 30, 2024, we were not in violation of any covenants.
+As of March 31, 2025, we were not in violation of any covenants.

+11. Commitments and Contingencies

-11. Leases
+Operating Leases

-We have a sublease agreement with Atara Biotherapeutics, Inc. (Atara) entered in October 2022 to sublease an office space located in South San Francisco, California.
-Subject to the terms of the sublease agreement, the lease term commenced in November 2022 and shall expire in May 2025.
-This leased facility is currently held as our new Headquarters following the expiration of our previously leased facility in January 2023.
-The weighted average remaining term of our leases as of June 30, 2024 was 0.92 years.
+We have a sublease agreement with Atara Biotherapeutics, Inc. (Atara) entered in October 2022 to sublease an office space currently used as headquarters located in South San Francisco, California.
+Subject to the terms of the sublease agreement, the lease term commenced in November 2022 and expire in May 2025.